superluminar-io/super-eks/README.md

 - :white_check_mark: DNS management with [external-dns](https://github.com/kubernetes-sigs/external-dns)
 - :white_check_mark: Forwarding logs to CloudWatch Logs with [fluent-bit](https://github.com/aws/aws-for-fluent-bit)
 - :white_check_mark: Ingress management with the [AWS Load Balancer Controller](https://github.com/kubernetes-sigs/aws-load-balancer-controller)
-- :white_check_mark: Isolated node groups for your workloads
+- :white_check_mark: Isolated node groups, one for the shipped components, the other one for your workloads

 ### Roadmap